 The Kutztown Fair Association is proud to introduce the winners of the Kutztown Fair Youth Scholarships.

-The recipients have a proven record of leadership, community service, and participation in the Kutztown Fair.
+The recipient(s) have a proven record of leadership, community service, and participation in the Kutztown Fair.
 These outstanding young people will continue their education with the assistance of a scholarship presented by the Kutztown Fair Association.
 Scholarship funds are made available from proceeds provided by the Kutztown Fair Association and the Ag Benefit Auction.

-2018 Kutztown Fair Scholarship Winners
+Meet Our 2024 Kutztown Fair Scholarship Winners

 Criteria for Scholarship Applications